 For priority consideration, candidates should submit all application materials by Friday, Nov.
 12, 2021 (by 5pm).
 Positions will remain open until filled.

 We seek highly skilled and motivated individuals from diverse backgrounds and perspectives to join our full-time Predoctoral Research Fellows Program for a one- to two-year appointment.
 The SIEPR Predoctoral Research Fellows program is committed to creating inclusive research spaces for all.
 We are a proud participant of Pathways to Research and Doctoral Careers (PREDOC) whose goal is to help foster the growth of the next generation of researchers in economics and public policy.

 You will be asked to provide the following in your application:

-- Cover Letter - Describe your interest in the program and specific faculty projects; whether you prefer a one or two year appointment; your familiarity with programming languages (Stata, R, Python, Matlab, etc.); your prior experience as a research assistant and with independent research (e.g., a senior thesis); any other relevant information.
+- Cover Letter - Describe your interest in the program and specific faculty projects; your familiarity with programming languages (Stata, R, Python, Matlab, etc.); your prior experience as a research assistant and with independent research (e.g., a senior thesis); any other relevant information.

 - CV - Include all relevant education, research experience, work experience and skills.